dscsa/communication-calendar/README.md

 The main function, that can be set to trigger regularly.

-### Parse
+### TextWork

-Handles parsing of comm-arrays and comm-objects.
+Handles parsing of comm-arrays and comm-objects, any string work, regex cleaning should be contained here.

 ### GCal

-Helper functions related to the Google Calendar (creating events, shifting events, gathering events)
+Helper functions related to the Google Calendar (creating events, shifting events, gathering events, copying calendars, marking events)

 ### Twilio requests

-Two functions that can be sent to Twilio, sendSMS and sendCall.
+Three functions that can be sent to Twilio, sendSMS, sendCall, and fetchResource (that checks status given sid & type of communciation).
 Handles building request and fetching.

 ### WebApp

-doGet and doPost functions that define the WebApp.
+doGet function that defines the WebApp.
 This will need to be deployed from within script editor.
-Necessary for Twilio integration
+Necessary for Twilio integration.
+GET serves up TwiML code for calls, and handles any errors witht he call service.

 ### Helpers